Film society launching new classroom program

 “Full Circle Cinema is the film society’s solution after five years of research to trying to bring digital media literacy to students in public school,” AVFS Executive Director Kathryn Hecht said.
 “After five years of trying to provide supplemental training and support to what already exists in public schools in Healdsburg, Geyserville and Cloverdale — we tried in school, after school, over the summers and what we’ve landed on is a way to bring it into the classroom in a core subject area and offer a two week unit with a visiting teaching artist who will show an award winning film and provide discussion or activity materials to classes.”

-As part of the unit, students will work to create a two minute film surrounding an idea set by the class’ regular teacher.
+As part of the unit, students will work with a representative from the Sonoma County Officer of Education (SCOE) to create a five-minute film surrounding an idea set by the class’ regular teacher.

 The sessions will be led by local writer and illustrator Angela Larsen, who has served as a substitute teacher in media classes at Healdsburg High School.
 In addition to writing and illustrating children’s books, Larsen has also led workshops and worked on a web series.